mavericzz/german-horse-racing/README.md

 ## Repository Structure

-* `data`: Contains the raw and processed datasets used in the analysis.
+* `data`: Contains the raw, processed, and additional datasets used in the analysis.
 * `data_acquisition`:  Includes scripts for web scraping the horse racing data.
-* `data_cleaning`: Contains scripts for cleaning and preprocessing the raw data.
+* `data_cleaning`: Contains scripts for cleaning the raw data.
-* `data_processing`: Includes scripts for feature engineering and data transformation.
+* `data_processing`: Includes scripts for preprocessing the data, feature engineering, and data transformation.
 * `documentation`: May contain additional documentation or reports related to the project.
-* `notebooks`: Houses the main analysis notebook `Predicting German Horse Race Outcomes using a Benter-Inspired Model.Rmd`.
+* `notebooks`: Houses the main analysis notebook [`Predicting German Horse Race Outcomes using a Benter-Inspired Model`](notebooks/analysis_benter_methods.md).

 ## How to Use